kehantan/labbook/docs/protein/purification.rst

 Buffers
 -------

 Before begin, prepare the buffers.
 Preferrably at least one day before use, because adjusting pH of buffers takes quite some time.
-Some buffer also need to be pre-cooled, like Buffer D.
+Some buffer also need to be pre-cool, like Buffer D.

 **Lysis buffer**